stevenvergenz/html-palette/README.md

 *Default*: `0`

-Will not apply the widget's color to the bound model unless the color is unchanged for *throttleApply* milliseconds.
+The Angular.js directive will set the values of the bound object, but will not call `$apply` until the color is unchanged for *throttleApply* milliseconds.

 ## Other Instance Properties